Some days, I feel like my head is going to explode.

 I work at home.
 I don’t even have a home office – just a table with a laptop on it in the middle of our main floor.

-I don’t use a planned curriculum, so just about everything my daughter learns requires my direct involvement.
+I don’t use a planned curriculum, so just about everything my son learns requires my direct involvement.